-Ask public health officials about hypertension and you will be told by the CDC that “about 1 of 3 U.S. adults–or about 75 million people–have high blood pressure.”
-You will also learn that hypertension contributes to over 400,000 deaths each year.
-Hypotension (low blood pressure), on the other hand, seems to get far less attention.
+Ask public health officials about HYPERtension and you will be told by the CDC that “Nearly half of adults in the United States (108 million, or 45%) have hypertension defined as a systolic blood pressure ≥ 130 mm Hg or a diastolic blood pressure ≥ 80 mm Hg…” You will also learn that hypertension contributes to roughly half a million deaths each year.
+HYPOtension (low blood pressure), on the other hand, seems to get far less attention.
+But low blood pressure can also be dangerous.
+What can be done about it?

 Physicians put a lot of effort into treating high blood pressure.
 That’s because hypertension increases the risk for heart disease, stroke and kidney problems.
 Some of the most frequently prescribed drugs in the world are blood pressure medicines.
 Diuretics like hydrochlorothiazide (HCTZ or HTZ) are especially common in many BP combination treatments.